Chart Color Schemes

 Landsborough lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in Jun 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in Jun 2023, based on 2022 data) are applied for each age cohort.
-Looking ahead, the Landsborough (Qld) (SA2) is predicted to experience exceptional population growth, placing it among the top 10 percent of non-metropolitan areas nationally.
-By 2041, the area is expected to expand by 6,022 persons, reflecting an increase of 92.0% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, exceptional growth, placing in the top 10 percent of non-metropolitan areas nationally, is predicted over the period with the area expected to expand by 6,032 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 89.0% in total over the 17 years.

 Frequently Asked Questions - Population